HOW TO SELECT AND ADJUST THE PANORAMA CENTRAL POINT

 Orientation after both horizontal and vertical adjustments

 Consider Projection: Keep in mind that only Spherical and Stereographic projections can display a fully spherical (360×180°) field of view in your panorama.
 Other projections will limit the field of view around the panorama center.
+Use “View/Field of View" feature to see what part of the panorama will be visible in the final image and adjust central point to bring the subject into the visible region.

 Feel free to experiment with different panorama orientations to find the adjustment that best suits your creative vision and needs.